Richard Steven Horvitz

 Richard Steven Horvitz (Note: Horvitz has occasionally been credited as Rico Bonet, Richard Stults, or Richard Wood.) (born July 29, 1966) is an American actor, comedian and voice director.
 He is best known for his voice work in animation and video games.
 His voice credits include the original Alpha 5 on Mighty Morphin Power Rangers, Power Rangers Zeo and Power Rangers Turbo, Razputin Aquato in Psychonauts, Kaos in Skylanders, Billy and his father Harold in Grim & Evil and The Grim Adventures of Billy & Mandy, Grey Matter in Ben 10, Rodney in Squirrel Boy, Daggett in The Angry Beavers, Zim in Invader Zim, Orthopox in Destroy All Humans!, the Zoni in Ratchet & Clank, Bumble in Kinectimals, the Space Weaver in Broken Age, Kanchomé in Zatch Bell!, and Moxxie in Helluva Boss.

 Early life

 Horvitz was born in Los Angeles, California.
-His father Louie was a planning engineer for Rocketdyne for over 35 years.
-His maternal grandfather was born in Cuba, and his mother's family is from Madera, Mexico.
+His father Louie, a planning engineer for Rocketdyne for over 35 years, was Jewish.
+His maternal grandfather was born in Cuba, and his mother's family is from Mérida, Mexico.
 His older brother, Louis J. Horvitz, is a television director and producer.
 As a child, Horvitz was inspired by Flip Wilson, Tom Jones, and Don Adams, doing impressions of them.